Background

 Colorado Springs it was common to specify the inductance of a

-coil in meters, and the same unit was used for
+coil in meters, and the same unit was used for capacitors and

-capacitors.
+frequency.
 Inductors were commonly used in tube type

 electronic equipment and there were a large number of them